 MCP Server

-Use FourA from any Model Context Protocol client (Claude Desktop, Claude Code, Cursor, Windsurf, VS Code) as three native tools and five workflow prompts.
+Use FourA from any Model Context Protocol client (Claude Desktop, Claude Code, Cursor, Windsurf, VS Code) as four native tools and six workflow prompts.
 No integration code, no custom HTTP client.

 Quick Start: local stdio (recommended for Claude Desktop)